Self-Hosting

 Security Considerations

-- Change default passwords in production
+- ✅ Change all default passwords and secrets

-- Use strong JWT secrets
+- ✅ Use strong JWT secrets (minimum 32 characters)

-- Configure proper firewall rules
+- ✅ Configure proper firewall rules

-- Keep environment variables secure
+- ✅ Keep environment variables secure (never commit

-- Regularly update Docker images
+.env.docker) - ✅ Regularly update Docker images

 Backup and Recovery